jsalhi/584-GOAT/README.txt

 TODO:
 Alex:
--Test if groupby with RDD works
--Write a set of all potential queries (around 20 or 30) -Write ~5 files of example query workloads from a unique user
-    Eg. User1 ran these 5 queries in this order,
-        User2 ran these 7 in this order, etc
 -Hard code everything that is needed for queries
 -Add something to handle if RDD is in memory or not

 Jaleel:
--Add something to handle if RDD is in memory or not
+-Add something to handle if RDD is in memory or not -Write ~5 files of example query workloads from a unique user
+    Eg. User1 ran these 10 queries in this order, User2 ran these 7 in this order, etc
+-Write testing workload that we will evaluate performance on

 File Locations: